 This would change with the advent of modern jet transportation.
 The Post Office cancelled most of the railway mail contracts in September 1967, choosing instead to move most mail by jet or by truck.
 Many passenger trains across America were cancelled following this announcement, as the railroads could no longer offset the passenger loss.
 The last surviving RPO was operated by Conrail between New York and Washington, D.C.
 It was discontinued on June 30, 1977, ending more than 110 years of railway mail service.

-Currently the car is being cleaned out to be used as additional display space.
+This car is currently not open to the public.
+Currently the car is being cleaned out to be used as additional museum display space.
 Our long-term plan is to perform a cosmetic restoration and restore the car to traditional PRR paint and lettering.

 - Railway Post Office Car